kneitzel/JavaMavenApp/README.md

 - static code analysis with PMD and spotbugs
 - Creation of image (JLink) and app-image (JPackage)
 - Creation of native binary (GraalVM)

+Create native executable with GraalVM use one of these: mvnw -PGraalVM package mvnw -DGraalVM package

+Create image (JLink and JPackage): mvnw -PImage package mvnw -DImage package